 - Wood glue

-I made sure it was level and then secured it into place with some wood glue and pocket hole screws.
+Make sure it is level and secured it into place with some wood glue and pocket hole screws.

-Once that was complete it was time to attach the side 1×3’s this was so things wouldn’t fall off the side.
+Once the shelf was attached to the rolling storage cart it was time to attach the side 1×3’s this was so things wouldn’t fall off the side.
 I attached these with 1 1/2″ finishing nails.

-Now it was time to attach the wheels.
+Now it was time to attach the wheels to this rolling cart.
 I recommend using nuts and screws so the wheels are completely secure.

 I chose to not get wheels that went in every direction since I knew that the cart would only be pulled out and back in.
 This was a little cheaper and I thought made it easier for the cart to stay in place.

 Next step sand the rolling storage cart

 Once the wheels were in place it was time to give this laundry storage cart a really good sanding.
 I didn’t want any splinters or super rough edges so I grabbed my electric sander and sanded down the entire cart.